Battle of Kansas: General Hap Arnold's demands

 When General Arnold visited the Wichita Plant on 11 January 1944 he wanted 175 combat ready B-29s for the XX Bomber Command.
 As he was shown around the assembly lines he picked out the 175th fuselage section and signed it commenting: "This is the plane I want.
 I want it before the First of March."

 When he discovered two months later that no B-29s were actually combat ready, and that some had been sitting waiting for parts for two months or more Arnold was livid.
 In March 1944 General Bennett Meyers was given full authority to act under Arnold's name to get the B-29s modified and combat ready.
 Specialist USAAF ground crew and technicians were called in from all over the country and 600 workers were pulled from the Wichita assembly lines.
 Subcontractors were told to stop all work on non-B-29 components until they had fulfilled their commitments.

-With the thermometer often reading below zero the 1,200 technicians who had gathered at the Wichita factory and the Modification Centers were being asked to modify each bomber inside and out.
+With the thermometer often reading below zero the 1,200 technicians who had gathered at the Wichita factory and the modification centers were being asked to modify each bomber inside and out.
 First, the wings needed to have some of the plating removed, the required "beef-ups" were added, and then each piece of skin riveted back in place.
 At the same time, the cowl flaps, which controlled airflow through and around the troublesome engines, were being modified.
 Each piece of glass installed in the nose had to be pulled out and replaced with new distortion free panes.
 After that, the pressurization had to be rechecked: 75 B-29s in total needed new glass.
 Internally every electrical plug had to be removed, disassembled, and resoldered – a total of 586,000 connections in completed aircraft, plus those on the assembly lines and in wiring harnesses ready for installation.

-A lot of the work was being done in the middle of the frequent snow-storms: it was so cold crews could only work for 20 minutes at a time, with most of the jobs requiring delicate handling.
+A lot of the work was being done in the middle of the frequent snowstorms: it was so cold crews could only work for 20 minutes at a time, with most of the jobs requiring delicate handling.